GATEKEEPER-OU/Synthetic-Data/README.md

 The Generator is where the Data Generation process occurs.

 The models used to generate text data were trained on approximately 186000 observations from a period of approximately 6 months.
 Approximately 123000 of the observations were related to sleep duration and 44000 to heart rate.
-The remaining observations were Floors climbed, Body height, Blood Pressure, "Glucose [Mass/volume] in Serum, Plasma or Blood", Fluid Intake, calories and exercise duration related to Walking Swimmimg, Running, Bicycling and Steps in a 24 hour period.
+The remaining observations were Floors climbed, Body height, Blood Pressure, "Glucose [Mass/volume] in Serum, Plasma or Blood", Fluid Intake, calories and exercise duration related to Walking, Swimmimg, Running, Bicycling and Steps in a 24 hour period.
+The models were trained for approximately 500 Epochs with each Epoch taking between 20 mins and 30 mins in a GPU environment.

 The output from the Generator, which is sent to Middleware is in a compressed FHIR format.